-- makes recommendations to the Board of Directors with respect to our compensation policies; - monitors developments in compensation-related regulations and industry practice, and makes recommendations to the Board of Directors, as appropriate; - reviews recommendations made by the Chief Executive Officer with respect to the salary, bonus and benefits paid and provided to our senior management (except those for the Chief Executive Officer and Mr. R.S.
-Lowenthal, which it handles directly) and makes recommendations to the Board of Directors with respect to the compensation of senior management; - authorizes grants of stock options and stock awards and recommends modifications to our incentive compensation plans; - recommends certain compensation awards to our senior management based on criteria linked to the performance of the individual and/or our Company; - annually develops criteria under and administers the Performance-Based Compensation Agreement between the Company and Mr. A.G.
-Lowenthal, and the performance framework for Mr. R.S.
-Lowenthal, and will continue to do so for other senior executives, when appropriate; - reviews compensation arrangements for risk-taking personnel to ensure that they do not encourage excessive risk-taking; - reviews compensation arrangements for senior Compliance Department personnel; - reviews our compensation arrangements for our independent directors and makes recommendations on changes thereto when appropriate; - reviews and provides oversight of the Company's Compensation Recovery Policy and makes recommendations on changes thereto when appropriate; - monitors compliance with the criteria of our performance-based awards or grants; - makes awards under and administers our 2014 Incentive Plan and our Stock Appreciation Rights Plan; and - reviews and approves our Compensation Discussion and Analysis.
+- makes recommendations to the Board of Directors with respect to our compensation policies; - monitors developments in compensation-related regulations and industry practice, and makes ٠ recommendations to the Board of Directors, as appropriate; - develops, in consultation with the Chief Executive Officer, criteria related to incentive compensation for certain senior executives of the Company's subsidiaries; - reviews recommendations made by the Chief Executive Officer with respect to the salary, bonus and benefits paid and provided to our senior management and makes recommendations to the Board of Directors with respect to the compensation of senior management; - annually develops criteria related to incentive compensation for, and approves the compensation of, Mr. A.G.
+Lowenthal and Mr. R.S.
+Lowenthal; - authorizes grants of stock options and stock awards and recommends modifications to our incentive compensation plans; - recommends certain compensation awards to our senior management based on criteria linked to • the performance of the individual and/or our Company; - reviews compensation arrangements for risk-taking personnel to ensure that they do not encourage excessive risk-taking; - reviews compensation arrangements for senior Compliance Department personnel; - reviews our compensation arrangements for our independent directors and makes recommendations on changes thereto when appropriate;

+- reviews and provides oversight of the Company's Compensation Recovery Policy and makes recommendations on changes thereto when appropriate; - monitors compliance with the criteria of our performance-based awards or grants; - makes awards under and administers our 2014 Incentive Plan and our Stock Appreciation Rights Plan; and - reviews and approves our Compensation Discussion and Analysis.